Gender bias in medical diagnosis: Aging women

 A 2001 research interview study examined personal experiences, where age of patients within patient-doctor interactions correlated with negative experiences relating to validity and treatment of health concerns, for menopause specifically.
-This study, consisting of 61 women; with varying backgrounds concerning age, race, level of education, relationship status and income, found that often patients expressed experiencing symptoms of Menopause in their early thirties and late forties; yet were dismissed due to their age not aligning with the estimated averages.
+This study, involving 61 women from various backgrounds, discovered that patients reported experiencing symptoms of menopause in their early thirties and late forties.
+However, they were often dismissed because their age did not align with the estimated average age for experiencing these symptoms.